-After the completion of Military Science III (junior year), SMP Cadets will attend the ROTC Advanced Camp at Fort Knox, Kentucky instead of their regular Guard unit annual training.
-After Advanced Camp, SMP Cadets return for their senior year and enroll in Military Science IV.
-After graduation, ROTC Cadets receive their commission as Second Lieutenants in the United States Army.
+After the completion of Military Science III, SMP Cadets will attend the ROTC Advanced Camp at Fort Knox, Kentucky in lieu of annual training.
+After Advanced Camp, SMP Cadets return for their senior year and take on a mentorship role within the Badger Battalion as a Military Science IV.
+To commission, all ROTC Cadets are required to take one military history course.

 To qualify for the SMP you must be a member of the Army National Guard or Army Reserve and be eligible to contract with ROTC at one of our universities or colleges.
 Traditional ROTC scholarship Cadets are ineligible to be a SMP Cadet unless approved for a scholarship conversion.
 However, ROTC scholarship Cadets can elect to serve after college in either reserve component.

 Most SMP Cadets have attended both Basic Combat Training and Advanced Individual Training (AIT), but it is not required to join ROTC.
 AIT is the phase of active duty training all Soldiers must complete to become military occupational specialty (MOS) qualified and receive Montgomery GI Bill benefits.
 If you are interested in becoming an officer after enlisting, contact our Scholarship & Enrollment Officer as soon as possible but not later than the end of May prior to the start of your junior year.